13-Day Safari to Vic Falls, Lower Zambezi & South Luangwa

 Day 13 – Depart: Today, fly to Lusaka for your onward flight.

 Photo Credit: Norman Carr

 Interested in this trip?
 Give us a call or drop us an email.

 Game drives, walking safaris, boat/canoe trips, adrenaline sport, fishing

 Call for pricing

-All pricing per person based on double occupancy.
+*All pricing per person based on double occupancy.
 Pricing varies based on travel dates, call for a customized quotation matching your travel needs.
 Changes to itinerary and pricing may apply.
 Price includes all accommodations, meals, some drinks, transfers, vehicles, park fees, guides and activities as indicated, and a $25 donation to a worthy African charity.
 Price excludes international flights, visas, tips, inoculations, travel insurance, and anything not specified above.
 We accept Visa, Master Card, Discover & AMEX.
-No refunds—see terms & conditions for details.
+No refunds—see Terms and Conditions for details.

 Contact a Journey Specialist